 Various Maori tribes celebrated Matariki at different times.
 Some held festivities when Matariki was first seen in the dawn sky; others celebrated after the full moon rose or at the beginning of the next new moon.

-Everything you need to know about activities, accommodation, shopping and dining in Great Lake Taupo.
+Everything you need to know about things to do and places to stay in Great Lake Taupo.